ed250186/twocents-fe/README.md

 ## Description

-A React Native application created to help users save recommended locations and learn more information about that place.
-Using the Yelp API, users are able to save or remove specific locations.
-The user also has the ability to look up their recommendations to see the reviews, today's hours, the price point and view it's location on GoogleMaps.
+An app for doing something with your recommendations, TwoCents was created to help users save recommendations they receive and learn more information about that place.
+Initially focusing on recommended locations, users can look up a recommended location to see its reviews, today's hours, its price point, and view its location on Google Maps.
+Relying on the Yelp Fusion API, the app allows users to then save these locations to their collection, organizing them by category.

 TwoCents Backend can be found [here](https://github.com/m-mrcr/twocents-be)